logankilpatrick/wgschool/content/bash/bash-01-intro.md

 Mac laptops have built-in terminals, whereas on Windows we suggest using a free version of MobaXterm that comes with its own terminal emulator and a simple interface for remote SSH sessions.

-Let's log in to *cassiopeia.c3.ca* using a username userXXX (where XXX=001..118):
+Let's log in to *cassiopeia.c3.ca* using a username userXXX (where XXX is three digits):

 ~~~ {.bash}
 [local]$ ssh userXXX@cassiopeia.c3.ca   # password supplied by the instructor
 ~~~

-- those on Windows please use MobaXterm: click on Session - SSH, and then fill in the Remote host name and your username.
+- those on Windows please use MobaXterm: click on Session | SSH, and then fill in the Remote host name and your username.

 Please enter the password when prompted.
 Note that no characters will be shown when typing the password.
 If you make a mistake, you will have to start your connection from scratch.

 Once connected, compare the prompt on the local and remote systems -- do you notice any difference?

+#### SSH connection problems

+If you are trying to ssh into the training cluster and you get one of these errors

+- *"Permission denied, please try again"*
+- *"Network error: Connection timed out"*
+- *"Connection refused"*

+and you are 100% certain that you type the password correctly, we might need to check if your IP address is blocked on too many attempts to log in.
+Please go to https://whatismyipaddress.com and tell us your IPv4 address so that we could whitelist it.